-Failure Policy: If a student fails the first semester and passes the second semester, the first semester does not have to be repeated.
-The F grade remains on the transcript for first semester and 1 full credit is received for the year course.
-If the first semester is passed and the second semester is failed, the first semester is to be audited the following year before repeating the second semester.
-The first semester passing grade is recorded on the transcript with a .5 credit.
-The failing grade F for the second semester carries no credit.
+Failure Policy: If a student fails the first semester and passes the second semester, then he/she is not required to repeat the first semester.
+The F for first semester and the applicable grade for second semester are recorded on the transcript, and one full credit is earned for the year-long course.
+If a student passes the first semester and fails the second semester, then, the following year, he/she must audit the first semester before repeating the second semester.
+The applicable grade for first semester and the F for second semester are recorded on the transcript, and 0.5 credit is awarded for the year-long course (an F earns no credit).